Lani274/tutorial-flask-login/README.md

 def home(): # this function will run whenever we go to the slash route (our main page)

 ```
-We created a Blueprint object called views and we can now add views to the Blueprint object using the route decorator.
+We created a Blueprint instance called views and we can now add views to the Blueprint object using the route decorator.
 If you want to know more about using Blueprint [read more on this page](https://realpython.com/flask-blueprint/#what-a-flask-application-looks-like).
+We now have a route using a Blueprint instance.

-Do the same thing in *auth.py* but change the Blueprint object into *auth*.
+Do the same thing in *auth.py* but change the Blueprint instance to *auth*.

 ```python
 from flask import Blueprint